-- Grade C or greater in DIN271 – Therapeutic Nutrition, PSY382 – Developmental Psychology, and MAT 152 – Probability & Statistics, with one repeat available
+- Grade C or greater in DIN271 – Therapeutic Nutrition, PSY283 – Developmental Psychology, and MAT 152 – Probability & Statistics, with one repeat available

-- Two letter of recommendations from college/university professors
+- Two letters of recommendation from college/university professors

 - Interview at the discretion of the Admissions Committee

 - All applicants must complete all prerequisite courses prior to being admitted to the nursing program

 - All prospective students must take the Kaplan Nursing School Entrance Exam prior to being evaluated by the Admissions Committee.
 While the Admissions Committee does not specify a benchmark, students should make every effort to attain as high a score as possible in order to strengthen their application for admission to the BSN program.

 Applicants are notified in writing of the admission decision after all official application materials have been received and evaluated.
 Completion of the admission file is the responsibility of the applicant.
 Meeting general admission requirements to Barry University does not guarantee admission to the College of Nursing and Health Sciences.
 Barry University’s Nursing Program is a limited access program and not all qualified applicants may be admitted.